Coheed and Cambria: Year of the Black Rainbow (2009–2011)

 Coheed and Cambria toured through most of early 2009.
 Between January and March, they toured with Slipknot and Trivium on the Slipknot-headlined All Hope Is Gone tour.
 In August 2009, Coheed and Cambria toured in support of Heaven & Hell on their tour in support of The Devil You Know.
 On September 16, 2009, they performed at the Puyallup Fair alongside Brand New and Jaguar Love.
 In October they performed at the Austin City Limits Music Festival in Austin, Texas.
-They also performed at the Wacken Open Air festival, at the UK leg of the Sonisphere Festival tour, and at the Lollapalooza festival in Chicago.
+They also performed at the Wacken Open Air festival, at the UK leg of the Sonisphere Festival tour, and at the Lollapalooza festival in Chicago, Illinois.

 Coheed and Cambria finished recording their fifth studio album Year of the Black Rainbow in 2009.
 It is a prequel to their conceptual story, having events that take place before The Second Stage Turbine Blade.
 A novel was released to accompany the album co-written by Sanchez and Peter David.
 The album was released on April 13, 2010, in both a standard, iTunes special, and deluxe edition (with the deluxe edition including the Year of the Black Rainbow novel and a special Year of the Black Rainbow "black card" that provided the holder early access to some Coheed shows.
 The concept of a special card with this privilege would carry over into future album releases).
+In 2010 the band played the UK rock festival Download, alongside A Day to Remember and Bullet for My Valentine.

 "The Broken", "Guns of Summer" and "Here We Are Juggernaut" were released on the Rock Band music store on April 20, 2010.

 Sanchez stated that with the Coheed and Cambria saga completely chronicled on the group's first five albums, he was contemplating the direction of future releases.
 "I've thought of telling stories of the future and stories of the past, maybe getting involved more in the story of Sirius Amory (sic – Sirius Amory in the stories), the fellow who figured out the value of the Keywork," he said.
-"Or even stories that kind of parallel the one that we’re telling.
-It’s kind of up in the air.
-I’ve started writing music for that next record, and I'm kind of hoping that maybe in doing that it's going to tell me which one to do.”
+"Or even stories that kind of parallel the one that we're telling.
+It's kind of up in the air.
+I've started writing music for that next record, and I'm kind of hoping that maybe in doing that it's going to tell me which one to do."

 On July 10, 2011, bassist Michael Todd was arrested and taken into police custody in Attleboro, Massachusetts, on charges of armed robbery.
 Wes Styles acted as a temporary replacement for the remaining dates.
 On August 4, 2011, Todd and the band parted ways by mutual decision.

 The band recorded a cover of the ZZ Top song "Beer Drinkers & Hell Raisers" for the tribute album A Tribute from Friends, and the song "Deranged" was released on the soundtrack for the video game Batman: Arkham City on October 18, 2011.